Paternity Leave Discrimination Lawyers

 As an expectant father, you may count on taking leave when your child is born or if your partner’s pregnancy-related complications require you to take some time off.
 There are legal protections for paternity leave in New York.
 However, unfortunately, some employers deny paternity leave, or discriminate against an employee for exercising the right to parental leave.
-If you were treated adversely on the job because you took baby bonding leave, call the trustworthy New York City paternity discrimination attorneys of Phillips & Associates to find out whether you have a claim.
+If you were treated adversely on the job because you took baby bonding leave, call the trustworthy paternity discrimination lawyers of Phillips & Associates to find out whether you have a claim.
 We understand it is difficult to face discrimination, or to oppose your employer’s illegal practice, when you’re starting or growing your family.
 Our firm represent clients on a contingency fee basis, which means we don’t get paid unless we win an award or settle your case.

 Do fathers get paid paternity leave in NY?